4t0m/generals/readme.md

 Goals for the day:
 - Add moves to the move queue using clicks and keypresses
-- Render moves in the queue
 - Update the `board` as moves are executed
 - End the game when a `king` is taken.
+- Render moves in the queue

 **Day 4**: Add AI player

 Goals for the day:
-- Create controls for game speed, stop, start
+- Add an AI player that moves around the board
 - Fix up styling

 **Bonus**: